ZIP Code Database Alternatives (free & low-cost)

 Navigating the low-end Market

 You can buy repackaged USPS ZIP Code data from several sources for under $50 and often can get a ZIP-Code-like database derived from the census bureau for free.
-When choosing, it’s good to have some familiarity with this industry.
+When choosing, it’s good to have some familiarity.

 - Don't be fooled by unsourced slogans (“#1 rated”, “#1 trusted source”, “award winning”, “world's leading”).

-- Don't trust "unbiased" review sites.
+- Don't trust review sites claiming to be independent and unbiased.
 We know of no legitimate independent reviewers of ZIP Code data to-date.

-- Determine when the data was last updated and how often it's updated.
+- Determine when the data was last updated, the update schedule, and refund policies.

 Some free or low-end ZIP Code data is derived from Census data.